zeeshan8595/EDA-Hotel_Booking_Analysis/README.md

 performance.The critical analysis of the data helps to mitigate the effect of cancellation on sales

 this project is only obout Exploratory Data Analysis

+this is written at the local system and then pushed